iwanders/HomeKitADK_program/README.md

 ## Bluetooth

-~Okay, this is a bit of a stretch and not working yet.~ This is working-ish, it's very flaky.
+~Okay, this is a bit of a stretch and not working yet.~ This is working-ish, it's very flaky (comission flaky, not code-flaky).
 But good enough to capture the packet contents of a comissioning procedure.
+Maybe it's flaky because we can't set the device address at the moment?

 This requires some further changes, the upstream PAL does not support bluetooth.
 So to achieve this we need to add bluetooth handling.
 We use [bluez_inc](https://github.com/weliem/bluez_inc) to get a nice C api to create our bluetooth peripheral over